neroist/nova/DOCS.md

 Documentation for the Nova CLI.

 ## Contents
-See the three lines near the file name (DOCS.md)?
-Click on them to access the table of contents.
+Click on the three lines on the file header to access the table of contents.

 ## Supported Devices
 Not all Govee devices are supported by Nova.
 The devices supported by Nova are: